iotaledger/iota-sdk/README.md

 ### Client

-To use the client, you simply need to create a `Client`.
+To use the Client module, you simply need to create a `Client`.

 #### Rust